DCalhas/RC_Project/README.md

 3. airports_RC.ipynb - A jupyter notebook document with the pyhton code used in the  project

 4. network_drawings.py - A python file used to generate the network_drawings directory.

-# How can I, as a teacher, check this out?

-network_drawings/* - Open like a normal .png file.

-network_drawings.py - Open like a normal .py file.

-airports_RC.ipynb - Open via [Github's web interface](https://github.com/DCalhas/RC_Project/blob/master/airports_RC.ipynb) or install [Jupyter Notebook](http://jupyter.org/) and open the file using it.

 # Who made this?